 75 years ago today Saturday the 9th of May 2020 Jersey was liberated from the German forces by the British army and Royal navy, as we look to celebrate this special day there is a solemness in this as millions of people gave their lives so that we could have our freedom.

 For me as a photographer, I have the great freedom to roam around this beautiful island and create images with the beautiful light that is there

-I am grateful to the people who fought for people like me who weren't even born then so that we could have our freedom to live our lives As we battle yet another advancing enemy which is unseen, we all need to do our part in the battle against COVID 19
+I am grateful to the people who fought for people like me who weren't even born then so that we could have the freedom to live our lives As we battle yet another advancing enemy which is unseen, we all need to do our part in the battle against COVID 19.

 As you know I love to create art in my images, I hope you enjoy the set of images I have created to celebrate the Liberation 75

 At this place on the 9th May 1945, advanced parties from the royal navy and the British army liberated jersey from nearly five years of occupation by the German forces. they and the return of the British flag were greeted by thousands of islanders with relief, joy and gratitude.

 On the 50th anniversary of that day, the states and people of jersey dedicate this liberation square to commemorate that historic event and all those whose efforts and sacrifices made this possible.

 the sculpture by Philip Jackson FRBS was commissioned by the Jersey public sculpture trust and unveiled by his royal highness the prince of wales on 9th May 1995.

 The design of the square includes a significant degree of symbolism which can be explained as follows, each circle has a function relating to the sculpture; the fountain; the compass; the flagpoles and the